 Milène J. Fernández

-I regret having wasted much time and money studying postmodern “critical theory,” for the completion of a Master of Arts degree at New York University.
+I wasted much time and money studying postmodern “critical theory,” for the completion of a Master of Arts degree at New York University.
 The only valuable take-away from that so called ‘academic’ experience is that now I know what is no longer worth my attention.
 (For more on this, see “Celebrating the Philosopher of Beauty,” about Roger Scruton).

 By my thirties, when I was living in Vienna, my taste in art shifted towards traditional art—from the Middle Ages and the Renaissance to the Classical and Realist tradition of today.
 In my forties, my fascination for such art grew even more as I interviewed artists for articles published in The Epoch Times.
 That spurred me to take drawing and painting workshops to better understand the fundamentals of traditional Western art.

 Professionally, I have worked as a reporter, videographer, news director, and producer for NTD Television from its startup years, and later as a writer and editor for The Epoch Times.
 I make my bread and butter as an editor, consultant, and writing coach.
 I have also contributed to Fine Art Connoisseur, and Canvas, the online magazine of New Masters Academy.
 Occasionally, I’m a photographer, panel discussion moderator, and painting competition ghost judge at the Salmagundi Art Club.
 Currently, I’m working on the preliminary phases of my books.